By: Audrey Thurston Yilmaz, PHR on November 25th, 2016

 One way employers can negotiate the hot button landscape is ensuring that employees have the perception that management has exercised planning and acted with consideration.
 An easy example is in choosing diverse food options for the party.
 Failing to give consideration to those who may have Orthodox Christian, Judaic, Muslim or Hindu dietary limitations may leave them feeling excluded; their needs disregarded.

-- Create a social committee with an intentionally diverse makeup – task them with coming up with a plan for the holidays
+- Create a social committee with an intentionally diverse makeup – allow everyone a chance to make their voice heard.

 - Ask about dietary needs beforehand